iandennismiller/gthnk/docs/intro/system-requirements.rst

 System Requirements
 ===================

-Puppet-Diamond requires some software to be installed in order to function.
+gthnk requires some software to be installed in order to function.
 Once you have installed these requirements, you can follow the :doc:`quick-start` to start your first project.
 The following packages should be installed globally, as the superuser, for all users on the system to access.

 - `Python 2.7.x <https://www.python.org/download/releases/2.7/>`_.
 - Python development libraries (i.e. header files for compiling C code)